AlexNduta/Was-site/content/posts/How-to-create-a-kubenetes-cluster.md

 +++
+title = "1 Hardware Review"
-title = " How to create a kubernets cluster using kubeadm" date = "2024-12-03T12:42:47+03:00"
+date = "2024-12-03T12:42:47+03:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "Alex Kinyanjui"